Intrigued by the Challenge of Intro to Philosophy

 Rising to the Challenge

 That first philosophy class proved to be a struggle for Chang.
 “I had to read every page of my readings three times before I even understood what topics the philosophers were speaking about,” Chang says.
-“Every paper I wrote took multiple drafts, numerous visits to the Writing Lab, and extensive office hour visits.
+“Every paper I wrote took multiple drafts, numerous visits to the Writing Lab [ed.: now the Writing, Reading, and Speaking Center], and extensive office hour visits.
 None of it came intuitively to me.”